 Arguably Grant Hill’s best rookie card in terms of popularity and monetary value.
 It has a silver prism-type background with thick borders.
 Flashes of color highlight photo of Hill.
 Cards are printed on really sturdy card stock and are covered with a protective film of plastic to further protect the card.

 The card back is decent giving us everything a good card back should have.
 There is one parallel in this set; Refractors were inserted 1:12 packs and are one of the most desired cards in the hobby.

 Flair is another premium product that premiered in 1994.
 A 326 card set that features Grant Hill’s rookie card in it’s Series 2 packs.
 Thick card stock and high gloss makes these very sturdy but have been known for chipping along the edges.

 The card front features dual photos blended nicely and some very fancy font letters.
 The card back gives us full Duke University stats but lacks in player bio, and commentary.
-However, they do offer another full color, action photo.
-Ther are no parallels in this set.
+However, they do offer another full-color, action photo.
+There are no parallels in this set.

 In the era of the mid-’80s to mid-90s, the Fleer basketball brand was king of the hill (pun intended).
 Seriously, look at this great design offered to collectors.
 Great action photo with lots of anticipation in Grant Hill’s body language.